atelierdumobile/appdeploy/README.md

 	- ⚠️ Store SFTP password in keychain or encrypt them in the settings (ssh mode do not store pwd so is currently secured)

+	- clean code, put a CI & and unit test back

 ## Feature requests and feedback
 Ping me on [twitter](http://twitter.com/nlauquin)